Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Particle tracking and event reconstruction with the PEN mTPC

-where indices $i$ denote anode wires.
+\end{linenomath} where indices $i$ denote anode wires.
 Because of multiple small-angle scattering and intrinsic detector resolution, the above collinearity tests are not exactly satisfied in practice.
 Nevertheless, the two expressions center at or close to zero for valid tracks.
 Analogous expressions are constructed for the deduced $y$ values of the track.
+Figure~\ref{fig:coll_tests-1d} shows distributions of the two collinearity tests for both $x$ and $y$.

-The collinearity response functions in $x$ and $y$ are shown in Fig.~\ref{fig:coll_tests-1d}.
 The linear independence of the two collinearity observables is illustrated in Fig.~\ref{fig:coll_tests-2d}.

 Correlations do appear for large deviations from 0, which are relatively rare, as would be expected in case of a kink in the trajectory.
 For small deviations there is no such correlation, consistent with just the broadening due to intrinsic detector resolution.
 Collinearity tests may fail when there are two particles in the beam, when one of the wires doesn't fire, if the tracked particle scatters, or in rare cases through waveform distortions due to $\delta$-electron presence.
-Thus, a series of tests on the detected wire hit coordinates are applied in order to identify and select valid tracks, applying the following procedure: \begin{enumerate}
+Thus, a series of tests on the detected wire hit coordinates are applied in order to identify and select valid tracks, applying the following procedure: